Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 • A round trip from Kyūkamura will take around 15 minutes.

-Important: The wooden trail will be slippery when wet on a rainy day or early spring with leftover snow from winter.
+Important: The wooden trail will be slippery when wet, especially on rainy days or early spring mornings with leftover snow from winter.

 Ⓒ photo-ac.com